 The Agent Description

 The key to effective routing is well-written agent descriptions.
-Each agent’s YAML configuration includes adescription
+Each agent’s YAML configuration includes adescription field that defines when that agent should be used:

 Writing Effective Descriptions